-This is a fully expanded study of this foundational book of Scripture.
+This is a fully expanded study of this foundational al book of Scripture.
 It is an essential for the mature development of a theological perspective.
 It is an advanced study for the master's level student.

-BI-530 - Exposition of Galatians

-The student provides an exposition of the New Testament book of Galatians on a chapter and verse by verse basis with the student commenting on each passage.
+BI-530 - Exposition of Galatians4 semester hours creditThe student provides an exposition of the New Testament book of Galatians on a chapter and verse by verse basis with the student commenting on each passage.